tishyac3141/ap-csa-frq/README.md

 please note that some of the questions are taken from while I was preparing for the AP CSA exam and AP Classroom provided additional practice, as well as old frq's from previous year's exams

+please keep in mind this is a work in progress and some classes may be unfinished